clarityoverclever/clarityoverclever.github.io/_posts/2025-11-10-logging-how-automations-communicate.md

 }
 ```
 ### Fourth: Capturing the Logs
-In this final step we'll capturing the logs in a local file.
+In this final step we'll be capturing the logs in a local file.
 This raises a few questions like, what if the file does not exist? is Write-Output the right cmdlet to use for writing to a file, or should I consider Set/Add-Content?

 There isn't one right answer, but I will stick with Write-Output since it is slightly more in alignment with my automation philosophies.